 According to a study at the University of Cincinnati, in patients with severe obesity who underwent bariatric (obesity surgery), the risk of cancer is reduced by at least third.
 The results were published in the Annals of Surgery.

 "We found that Bariatrics reduces the risk of cancer, especially in the case of cancers associated with obesity, including breast cancer in postmenopausal women, endometrial cancer, pancreatic and colon cancer, "- explains Daniel Schauer, MD, a leading researcher.

 The study analyzed medical data 22,198 patients who underwent bariatric surgery, and 66,427 patients without surgery between 2005 and 2012, with follow-up until 2014.
 Data derived from the integrated systems of health insurance and health services research centers in California, Oregon, Washington and Colorado.
 At the same time, women made up more than 80 percent of patients.

 According to the results of published studies, patients undergoing bariatric surgery, the risk of contracting cancer is 33 percent lower than in the other cases.
 According to scientists, this is especially noticeable in the oncological diseases associated with obesity.
-The risk of breast cancer decreased by 42 percent in postmenopausal women, and the risk of endometrial cancer - by 50 percent in patients with severe obesity.
-The risk of developing colon cancer fell by 41 percent, and pancreatic cancer - by 54 percent.
+The risk of breast cancer in postmenopausal women has decreased by 42 percent and the risk of endometrial cancer - by 50 percent in patients with severe obesity.
+The risk ofdeveloping colon cancer fell by 41 percent, and pancreatic cancer - by 54 percent.

-"The risks of breast cancer in postmenopausal women and endometrial cancer are closely related to estrogen levels, - says Schauer. - Weight Height lowers estrogen levels. "
+"The risk of breast cancer in postmenopausal women and endometrial cancer are closely related to estrogen levels, - says Schauer -.
+Weight Height lowers estrogen levels."

 Bariatric surgery helps reduce the risk of diabetes and insulin, which is a risk factor for cancer of the pancreas.